Les Deux Garçons

 The ceramic museum Prinsessenhof in Leeuwarden also purchased works made by Les Deux Garçons.
 Choreographer Naninne Linning invited them to design the costumes and sculptures for her well received show ‘Requiem’.
 Their works are collected by Phillipe Niarchos (the famous Niarchos Collections include already 22 works made by them).
 From December 2012 until May 2013, they were the focus of a retrospective at the Stedelijk Museum Zwolle.
 In the early months of 2014, five works of them were part of the exhibition ‘Romantic fashion – Mr. Darcy meets Eline Vere’ IN the Municipal Museum of The Hague.
 During Tefaf 2016, the Vrijthof Museum in Maastricht took care of a major solo show with works from Les Deux Garçons.

 In 2017, Lex Deux Garçons acted as the central figures in a tv documentary by AVRO’s Kunstuur.
-From December 1, the Museum Beelden aan Zee in The Hague will host the solo show ‘Les Deux Garçons Parcours’.
-The exhibition ‘Le Moment Gelé’ at Jaski Gallery will be integrated into this museum show.
+From December 1, that year, the Museum Beelden aan Zee in The Hague hosted the solo show ‘Les Deux Garçons Parcours’.
+The exhibition ‘Le Moment Gelé’ at Jaski Gallery was integrated into this museum show.